 Emory’s Susan Bauer-Wu, PhD, RN, is recognized both nationally and internationally for her understanding of the mind-body connection and enhancing the quality of life for individuals affected by cancer.
-Her research programs aim to make a difference in the care that cancer patients receive and in the health of family caregivers.
-She is a national leader in palliative care and integrative medicine and health.
+Her research programs aim to make a difference in the care that cancer patients receive and in the health of family caregivers through palliative care and integrative medicine and health.
+To know more about integrative medicine, one can visit an integrative medicine clinic.

 Susan Bauer-Wu, PhD, RN